edwardBenedict/RC-Hands-Ons/RC-HO-07-Router/RC-HO-07-Router-Teacher.md

 }
 ```

-- Lastly, create third one as `ContactUs.js` in the `src/components/`
+- Lastly, create third one as `ContactUs.js` in the `src/components/` directory.

 ```js
 // ContactUs.js